 Our model identifies deployment depth as an important factor contributing to CPDI.
 Consider the simplest case of the arrival of transmission energy along the direct path and the first multipath reflected off the sea surface in an environment with a uniform sound speed (sound speed is constant across all water depths) where arrival time is directly related to propagation distance of the direct and multipath.
 When the water surface is smooth, the sea-surface acts as a near perfect reflector with virtually no transmission loss (Urick, 1967).
-In the case of a sufficiently shallow receiver and tag, the difference in the arrival time between the direct and surface reflection is less than the receiver’s blanking interval (Fig. 3A).
+In the case of a sufficiently shallow receiver and tag, the difference in the arrival time between the direct and surface reflection is less than the receiver’s blanking interval (Fig 3A).
 The multipath arrives during the receiver’s blanking interval and does not interfere with the transmission.
 Holding the horizontal distance between receiver and tag fixed while increasing their depth increases the arrival time difference between the direct and surface-reflected arrival.
-At sufficient tag/receiver depths, the surface reflection will arrive after the blanking interval (Fig. 3B).
+At sufficient tag/receiver depths, the surface reflection will arrive after the blanking interval (Fig 3B).
 When this happens, the receiver may conflate the reflection for the next ping in the transmission resulting in CPDI.
-Further increasing the depth of the tag and receiver will eventually lead to the point at which the propagation distance for the surface reflection is long enough (i.e. transmission loss high enough) that the surface reflection is no longer detectable (Fig. 3C).
+Further increasing the depth of the tag and receiver will eventually lead to the point at which the propagation distance for the surface reflection is long enough (i.e. transmission loss high enough) that the surface reflection is no longer detectable (Fig 3C).
 When this occurs, the reflected ping is not detected by the receiver and CPDI does not occur.
 This needs to be a consideration as the number of acoustic tracking studies taking place in deeper environments grows.

 With this study we conducted a series of sequential experiments building on the results of one another to answer the following questions: How does the shape of the detection function differ between receivers that experience CPDI and those that do not?
 What causes CPDI?
 Can we accurately predict where CPDI will occur?
 How does depth contribute to the CPDI phenomena and what depths are most susceptible?

 Materials and Methods